HenriettaHolze/PrEnDa/README.md

 ## Data

 2 example datasets are provided: one from a gene site saturation mutagenesis (GSSM) experiment and one simulating a directed protein engineering approach (directed).
-The original data was retrived from the FireProt database.
+The original data was retrived from the [FireProt](https://loschmidt.chemi.muni.cz/fireprotdb/) database.
+Data for protein [4WOR](https://www.rcsb.org/structure/4WOR) was used for the GSSM data and for simulating the directed engineering data.

-Give proper reference to FireProt!
-Describe data preparation